lizbrinz/MaxScale/Documentation/Routers/Avrorouter.md

 ### Avro file options

-These options control how large the Avro file datablocks can get.
+These options control how large the Avro file data blocks can get.
 Increasing or lowering the block size could have a positive effect depending on your use case.
 For more information about the Avro file format and how it organizes data, refer to the [Avro documentation](https://avro.apache.org/docs/current/).